bmvdgeijn/WASP/snp/README.md

     HDF_INSTALL = $(HOME)/anaconda

-Now compile vcf2h5 using make:
+Now compile snp2h5 using make:

     make

-## Running vcf2h5
+## Running snp2h5

-    vcf2h5 OPTIONS VCF1 [VCF2 ...]
+    snp2h5 OPTIONS INPUT_FILE1 [INPUT_FILE2 ...]

-### VCF Input Files:
+### Input Files:
-A separate VCF input file must be provided for each chromosome.
+A separate input file must be provided for each chromosome.
 The filename must contain the name of the chromosome.
 Chromosome names should match those in the CHROM_FILE, which is provided by the --chrom option.